 - South African rusks are also similar to biscotti, though they tend to be less sweet.

-Plain rusk and zwieback bread may not be available in all supermarkets, but you can make your own using one of two basic methods.
-The first involves baking bread using a standard white bread recipe in which the water is replaced with milk.
-If the recipe calls for an egg, use two; if it doesn't, you can add one.
-Double the number of loaves the recipe calls for to make shorter loaves.
-Once the loaves have cooled, cut 1/2-inch slices using a sharp knife.
-Bake the slices at 250 degrees Fahrenheit until they are a crisp, golden brown with no moisture.
+To make rusk bread from scratch, use a standard white bread recipe and replace the water with milk.
+If the recipe calls for an egg, use two; if it doesn't, go ahead and add one.
+Divide the dough into twice as many pieces as the recipe calls for so the loaves will be smaller.
+Once the loaves have cooled, cut them to 1/2-inch slices using a sharp knife.
+Bake the slices at 250F until they are a crisp, golden brown with no moisture.
+This may take 4 to 6 hours.
 Turn them over if you notice uneven browning.

-Zwieback From Stale Bread
+Making Rusk Bread From Stale Bread

-The second method uses any purchased bread that has begun to go stale.
+You can also make rusk bread from any purchased bread that has started to go stale.
 It should be dry enough to easily slice into thin, even pieces, about 1/4- to 1/2-inch thick.
 Very stale bread, however, can be too hard to cut.
-Preheat the oven to 350 F, and place the slices on a wire rack and bake until light brown, usually about 15 minutes.
+Preheat the oven to 350F; place the slices on a wire rack and bake until light brown, usually about 15 minutes.
 Turn the slices if they are not browning evenly.
 For a sweet rusk, brush the slices with butter and dredge them in sugar before baking.